Uganda Electricity Generation Company Limited: Location

 The headquarters of UEGCL are on Block C, Victoria Office Park, Plot 6-9 Okot Close, Bukoto, in Kampala, Uganda's capital and largest city.
 Its coordinates are 0°19'35.0"N, 32°34'38.0"E (Latitude:0.326389; Longitude:32.577222).
 The company maintains a second office at 18-20 Faraday Road, Amberly Estate, in Jinja, a city located approximately 80 km, by road, east of Kampala.

 History

 UEGCL was incorporated by the Uganda Ministry of Finance, Planning and Economic Development in 2001, following the break-up of the Uganda Electricity Board.

 Operations

 UEGCL is responsible for the operation, maintenance, and improvement of the power stations owned by the Ugandan government.

 In 2002, UEGCL executed a 20-year operational, management, and maintenance concession to Eskom Uganda Limited, a subsidiary of South African energy company Eskom, to cover the two power stations UEGCL owned at the time: Kiira Power Station and Nalubaale Power Station.
-Eskom sells the electricity it generates to the Uganda Electricity Transmission Company Limited (UETCL) as the authorized single buyer.
+Eskom sold the electricity it generated to the Uganda Electricity Transmission Company Limited (UETCL) as the authorized single buyer.
 UETCL resells the power to Umeme, the energy distributor, which then sells it to the public.